Bastian Pagez: Children of the captivity

 Mary wrote on 12 August 1585 to the French ambassador in London, Michel de Castelnau.
 She asked him for a passport for her "brodeur" and his family who were happy enough to return to France where they would be better off than with her.
 Two less well qualified "garçon" embroiderers could serve her well enough.
-This letter referred to her other embroiderer called "Audrey," Pierre Oudrie, who had a wife and five children.
-Mary's jailer Amias Paulet was worried that Audrey's wife was a "women of judgement and understanding" who might become a "dangerous messenger" for Mary.
+This letter referred to her other embroiderer, Pierre Oudrie, who had a wife and five children.
+Mary's jailer Amias Paulet was worried that Oudrie's wife was a "women of judgement and understanding" who might become a "dangerous messenger" for Mary.
 Six months later she became troubled by mental illness and had to be restrained.
 Pierre Oudrie had been an embroiderer for the queen in Scotland since 1562.
 Another embroiderer, Charles Pluvart, and Bastian and his family would remain with the Scottish queen to the end.

-On 20 March 1586, at Chartley, Bastian Pagez and another groom of the chamber, Jérôme Pasquier, witnessed a document in which Jacques Gervais, Mary's surgeon, placed his affairs in the hands of Jean de Champhuon, sieur du Ruisseau, a brother-in-law of Mary's French secretary Claude Nau.
+On 20 March 1586, at Chartley, Bastian Pagez and another groom of the chamber, Jérôme Pasquier, witnessed a document in which Jacques Gervais, Mary's surgeon, placed his affairs in the hands of Jean Champhuon, sieur du Ruisseau, a brother-in-law of Mary's French secretary Claude Nau.
 Ruisseau was an administrator of Mary, Queen of Scots' French estates.